Staying at Zero

 This state-of-the-art facility provides a safe space and individualized training plans for some of the most challenging dogs and cats to enter San Diego County shelters.
 It’s one of just a few centers of its kind in the country, and it enables us to save hundreds of animals each year.

 Kitten and Foster Programs

 Established in 2009, our Kitten Program cares for thousands of orphaned kittens every year, and our Foster Program places even more in temporary homes.
-Because neonatal kittens require 24-hour care, many kittens this young throughout San Diego County used to be euthanized because of a lack of resources to care for them.
+Because neonatal kittens require specialized care, many kittens this young throughout San Diego County used to be euthanized because of a lack of resources to care for them.
 The Kitten Nursery at our San Diego Campus was the first of its kind in the country and it has, along with our Foster Program, provided a model for other shelters ever since.

 Our Humane Law Enforcement team is in the field seven days a week to investigate animal-related complaints and reports of cruelty, rescue animals in need and educate the public about animal welfare and laws that Humane Officers enforce.
 These efforts are on the front lines of animal welfare, saving pets and wildlife and getting them the shelter, medical care and other support they desperately require.

 With the onset of the COVID-19 pandemic, we pivoted to continue saving animals while meeting the increased needs of pet families.
 One of the ways we Stay at Zero is by keeping pets with the families that love them.
 This means doing even more for our community, like distributing free pet meals, offering medical services and providing behavior and training support.
 By providing more resources for pet families in need, we can help ensure that more people don’t face the heartbreaking decision to relinquish their animals.